-Currently Not Collectible is a status the IRS assigns when the agency believes it can’t “reasonably collect” on an unpaid tax debt.
-Essentially, if you can show that paying tax debt would cause excessive financial stress then the IRS may assign CNC status.
+Currently Not Collectible (CNC) is a status that the IRS assigns to tax debt cases that the agency believes it can’t reasonably collect on.
+If paying anything toward your tax debt would throw you into financial crisis, the IRS is likely to assign you Currently Not Collectible status.

-Generally speaking, the IRS will only grant Currently Not Collectible status to taxpayers who are current with filing.
-If you have unfiled returns, you must file them before you can be considered for CNC.
+Generally speaking, the IRS will only assign CNC status if you are current in filing your returns.
+This means that if you have unfiled returns, you must file them in order to be considered for CNC status.

 Professional assistance is helpful when pursuing CNC status.
 A licensed tax professional will help you understand whether or not you qualify for CNC.
 They’ll help you file any unfiled tax returns and will make sure your paperwork truly reflects your inability to pay anything toward your tax debt.
 Remember, CNC is meant to be a temporary status.
 If you are assigned CNC status, the IRS will regularly review your case to make sure it is still appropriate.

 Get the professional help you need to stop IRS collection actions and wage garnishment.
 See if you qualify for CNC status today.

 Article last modified on May 24, 2023.
 Published by Debt.com, LLC